stanford-crfm/levanter/docs/Add-Models.md

 3. The output value is correct.

 The point 3 is the most important one, but it is also the most difficult one to implement.
 If you have a reference implementation in another framework, like HuggingFace, you can use it to test your implementation on the output consistency.
-Here is a piece of example code to test a same module of Levanter against HuggingFace:
+Here is a piece of example code to test a same module of Levanter against Hugging Face Transformers:

 ```python
 x = random.normal(key, (1, seq_len))